bastosmichelle848/bastosmichelle848/README.md

       - [Data Engineer and analytics](https://github.com/PIunivesp2021/2022_PI-Controle-de-Estoque)<br>

-- 👨‍💻 All of my projects are available at (https://portfoliomichelle.my.canva.site/michellebastos)
+- 👨‍💻 All of my projects are available at my [Portfolio](https://portfoliomichelle.my.canva.site/michellebastos)

 - 💬 Ask me about **SQL, Power BI and Excel**